-"Verily, in the creation of the heavens and the earth, and the alternation of night and day, there are indeed signs for men of understanding; those who remember God, standing, sitting, and lying on their sides, and reflect on the creation of the heavens and the earth, (saying), 'Our Lord, You have not created this without purpose.
+"Verily, in the creation of the heavens and the earth, and the alternation of night and day, there are indeed signs for men of understanding; those who remember Allah, standing, sitting, and lying on their sides, and reflect on the creation of the heavens and the earth, (saying), 'Our Lord, You have not created this without purpose.
 Glory be to You!
 So protect us from the torment of the fire."
-(Quran, 3:190-191)
+(Aal 'Imran, 3:190-191)

-People who reflect on the signs of God, using their pure intellect; hence, pure heart, reach the inevitable conclusion that there can only be one God who is responsible for the existence of the entire universe.
+People who reflect on the signs of Allah (), using their pure intellect; hence, pure heart, reach the inevitable conclusion that there can only be one God who is responsible for the existence of the entire universe.

 Although man has made great strides in gaining knowledge of the material world, he continues to struggle to find answers to basic fundamental questions, such as, "Who am I?"
 "Where did I come from?"
-"Where do I go after I die?" and, "What is the purpose of life?"
-The answer to such questions can only be understood through revelations received by prophets and messengers from God since the dawn of human history.
+"What is my purpose in life?" and, "Where do I go after I die?"
+The answer to such questions can only be understood through revelations received by prophets and messengers from Allah () since the dawn of human history.

 Once a framework of belief is established and our relationship with the Creator and the creation are understood, we use our intellect to think and plan in order to live our worldly and spiritual lives in the best way possible.
-Emphasizing the importance of achieving excellence and striving for perfection in whatever we do, the Prophet said,
+Emphasizing the importance of achieving excellence and striving for perfection in whatever we do, the Prophet (صلى الله عليه وسلم), on the authority of Shaddad ibn Aws (صلى الله عليه وسلم), said,

-"God has ordained excellence in everything."
-(Muslim)72
+"Allah has ordained excellence in everything."
+(Muslim)81